budgefeeney/amixtureofmusings/posts/2016-05-19-associated-types-and-haskell.md

 `GameState` is a generic typeclass, so the compiler will inspect the code that calls `checkForCollisions` to choose the specific implementation.

-The typechecker now looks at `checkForCollision` and sees `getPlayer` returns a value of another generic typeclass `Player`.
+Once it's chosen an implementation in the `GameState` family, the typechecker looks at `checkForCollision` and sees `getPlayer` returns a value of another generic typeclass `Player`.

-Remember it's _not_ the implementation of `GameState` for `GameStateData` that must determine the type, it's `checkForCollisions`, so that's where the type-checker looks.
+Remember it's _not_ the implementation of `GameState` that must determine the type, it's `checkForCollisions`, so that's where the type-checker looks.

 Unfortunately, all the code in `checkForCollisions` is completely generic, so it can't choose a single concrete type: hence `Could not deduce (Player p0)`.

-The solution to this to allow the implementation of `GameState` for `GameStateData` to additionally specify the particular type in the `Player` family to use.
+The solution to this to allow the implementation of `GameState` to additionally specify the particular type in the `Player` family to use.

 To this this we use the `TypeFamilies` extension to associate a `Player` type with the implementation.